What is the mdworker on Mac?

 1. Check processes with Activity Monitor

-- Go to Applications > Utilities and launch Activity Monitor (you can also launch it by typing its name in Spotlight and pressing Return when it appears).
+- Go to Applications > Utilities and open Activity Monitor (you can also do it by typing its name in Spotlight and pressing Return when it appears).

 - Click on the CPU column to order processes by how many CPU cycles they’re using.